-This study included participants from the previously described LSC.7,11,12 In brief, the LSC recruited current or ever smokers with a smoking history of ≥10 pack years aged 40-75 years from a broad community setting in Albuquerque, New Mexico (and surrounding communities) from 2001-2011.
-The LSC began recruiting female smokers in 2001, expanding to male smokers in 2004.
-Female ever smokers were favored in the LSC to study female susceptibility to the adverse effects of smoking, given that they are underrepresented in most COPD studies.
-Participants were generally recruited through newspaper or television advertisements and were paid for their participation.
-12 All participants signed an institutional review board (IRB)-approved informed consent form prior to any study-related procedures.
+This study included participants from the previously described LSC ^{7, 11, 12}.
+In brief, the LSC recruited current or ever smokers with a smoking history of ≥10 pack-years aged 40-75 years from a broad community setting in Albuquerque, NM (and surrounding communities) from 2001-2011 7.
+The LSC began recruiting female smokers in 2001, expanding to male smokers in 2004 13.
+Female ever smokers were favoured in the LSC to study female susceptibility to the adverse effects of smoking, given they are under-represented in most COPD studies 14.
+Participants were generally recruited through newspaper or television advertisements and were paid for their participation 12.
+All participants signed an institutional review board (IRB) approved informed consent form prior to any study related procedures.
 The IRB of record for study conduct was Advarra IRB.
-Assessments and measures regularly conducted/obtained from LSC participants included HRQoL assessments (the 36-Item Short Form Health Survey), exacerbation history, medication history, modified Medical Research Council dyspnea score, comorbidities, and smoking status.
-Spirometry was performed by trained technicians following European Respiratory Society/American Thoracic Society standards.
-15 The St George's Respiratory Questionnaire (SGRQ) was used to score HRQoL.
+Assessments and measures regularly conducted/obtained from LSC participants included HRQoL assessments (the 36-Item Short Form Health Survey Copyright Chronic Obstructive Pulmonary Diseases: Journal of the COPD Foundation ©2025

+[SF-36]; exacerbation history, medication history, modified Medical Research Council (mMRC) dyspnoea score, comorbidities, and smoking status.
+Spirometry was performed by trained technicians following European Respiratory Society/American Thoracic Society standards 15.
+The St George's Respiratory Questionnaire (SGRQ) was used to score HRQoL 16

-These analyses included male and female participants from the LSC aged 40-60 years at baseline, without airway obstruction (obstruction was defined as FEV1/FVC<0.7) and with at least 2 follow-up visits.
-The Global initiative for chronic Obstructive Lung Disease (GOLD) 2024 report classifies younger adults with COPD as those aged <50 years.
-For this analysis, the age range of 40-60 years was selected to account for the 17-year follow-up period and to allow for a sufficient population size for analysis.
-Participants were assigned to the overall cohort and subsequently grouped into lung function tertiles based on baseline FEV1%pred (low lung function tertile [LLF], baseline FEV1%pred <88%; moderate lung function, baseline FEV1%pred ranging from 88%-99%; HLF, baseline FEV1%pred >99%).
-As this study aimed to compare participants with low versus HLF, only the LLF and HLF tertiles were included in these analyses.
+These analyses included male and female participants from the LSC aged 40-60 years at baseline, without airway obstruction (obstruction was defined as FEV1/FVC <0.7) and with at least two follow-up visits.
+The GOLD 2024 report classifies younger adults with COPD as those aged <50 years 17.
+For this analysis, the age range of 40-60 years was selected to account for the 17-year follow up period and to allow for a sufficient population size for analysis.
+Participants were assigned to the overall cohort and subsequently grouped into lung function tertiles based on baseline FEV1%p (low lung function tertile [LLF], baseline FEV1%p <88%; moderate lung function [MLF], baseline FEV1%p ranging from 88%-99%; high lung function [HLF], baseline FEV1%p >99%).
+As this study aimed to compare participants with low versus high lung function, only the LLF and HLF tertiles were included in these analyses.
 In addition, a subset of participants from the LLF and HLF tertiles were recruited for a single clinical visit completed during 2021 and 2022, and comprised the 17-year long-term follow-up cohort.

-Study Variables and Outcomes
+Study variables and outcomes

-Baseline demographics, anthropometrics (including body mass index [BMI]), and clinical characteristics (including smoking history, lung function measures [based on FEV1, FEV1%pred, and FVC], HRQoL, and comorbidities) were assessed in the LLF and HLF tertiles for the overall cohort and 17-year long-term follow-up cohort.
-Chronic bronchitis was defined by self-reported cough and phlegm for at least 3 months over 2 years.
+Baseline demographics, anthropometrics (including body mass index [BMI]), and clinical characteristics (including smoking history, lung function measures [based on FEV1, FEV1%p, and FVC], HRQoL, and comorbidities) were assessed in the LLF and HLF tertiles for the overall cohort and 17-year long-term follow-up cohort.
+Chronic bronchitis was defined by self-reported cough and phlegm for at least three months over two years.
 All-cause mortality was determined by contacting the household and by searches of the National Death Index.

-Data Analysis
+Data analysis